The Neglected Art of Data Protection

 A report by US cyber-security firm Recorded Future published in May highlighted a spike in ransomware attacks targeting US cities.
 Previous victims include Lynn, Massachusetts, Riviera City, Florida, and Baltimore, Maryland, just to name a few.

-The fact these organizations were crippled by Ransomware, or forced to pay a ransom, shows data protection was obviously lacking.
-Backup and recovery is the last line of defense against ransomware and other disasters.
+The fact these organizations were crippled by Ransomware or forced to pay a ransom, shows data protection was obviously lacking.
+Backup and recovery are the last line of defense against ransomware and other disasters.

 Why does this happen so frequently when the repercussions are so profound?
 Here are a few simple reasons:

 - IT admins are not focused on data protection – they have many other jobs to do and backup is easily neglected.